jcarlosvale/simpleWebServerSumUpNumbers/README.md

     mvn clean package

-To run (using docker):

-    docker run -p 8080:8080 jcarlosvale/sum-up-application:1.0

 To run tests:

     mvn test

+## Running using docker:

+    docker run -p 8080:8080 jcarlosvale/sum-up-application:1.0

+## Running manually in TomCat:
+1. Generate the WAR (mvn clean package command)
+2. Copy the WAR file you have just created, located on target/ folder, to CATALINA_HOME/webapps, e.g., c:/Tomcat8 /webapps.
+3. Start the Tomcat server.

-How to test or validate if it is working (using CURL):
+## How to test or validate if it is working
+### Using CURL:
 Open multiple terminal and execute for example

     curl -d 12 http://localhost:8080/   (terminal 1 - will be locked)